obeyeater/ocd/README.md

 ### Example output

-If I change something on any of my systems, I can easily push the change back to my master git repository.
+If I change something on any of my systems, I can easily push the change back to my Git repository.
 For example:

 ```
 $ ocd backup